jrushford/tnascert-deploy/sample-scripts/README.md

 Modify the script for your needs.
 The script is pretty basic but should work fine.

-EXAMPLE acme.sh usage with the deploy-hook.sh:
+Example acme.sh usage with the deploy-hook.sh:

   acme.sh --install-cert -d mydomain.org --deploy-hook deploy-hook.sh